-Resume is a comprehensive, up-to-date summary of an individual’s background and accomplishments, typically used to demonstrate their qualifications when applying for jobs.
-This document contains an organized overview of relevant information related to the job seeker’s education, soft and hard skills, experience, and other qualified attributes.
+A resume is a comprehensive, up-to-date summary of an individual’s background and accomplishments, typically used to demonstrate their qualifications when applying for jobs.
+This document contains an organized overview of relevant facts related to the job seeker’s education, soft and hard skills, experience, and other qualified attributes.

 Free Resume Templates 2023

 Provide a standardized format and layout for organizing and presenting the content.
 They can be created using various software programs and are intended to help create curriculum vitae with minimal effort.

 Traditional or basic formats that are easy to read.
 They tend to use a clean and minimal design, with headings and sections that are easy to follow.

 Traditional or basic formats that are eye-catching.
 They tend to use a clean and minimal design, with headings and sections that are easy to follow.
 A must-have for a CV in the creative industry includes a portfolio.